 Currently, forty-four (44) member states are state parties to the AfCFTA Agreement following the ratification of the instruments establishing the AfCFTA while fifty-four (54) member states have signed the Agreement.

 It will be Watts’ second visit on the continent in under two months.

-Australia’s two-way trade with Africa was valued at almost $10 billion in 2022, buoyed by major trade and investment relationships with South Africa.
+Australia’s two-way trade with Africa was at almost $10 billion in 2022, buoyed by major trade and investment relationships with South Africa.

-In Kenya, trade volume with South Africa in five years to 2022 was valued at $2.05 billion on a significant improvement from 2021 which stood at $55.6 million.
+In Kenya, trade volume with South Africa in five years to 2022 was at $2.05 billion on a significant improvement from 2021 which stood at $55.6 million.